AnggaR96s/Reforestation/README.md

-## Why do bees hum?
-Because they don't know the words.
+## How do you make Lady Gaga cry?
+Poker face.